When you set up a server on the internet, it becomes an instant target for various attacks by internet bots.

 Other than these, you need to specify Service details also like – https://localhost:8000.

-Step 11 – Under its Additional settings, you can certain parameters like HTTP and connection settings that you want to add to your tunnel configurations.
+Step 11 – Under its Additional settings, you can set certain parameters like HTTP and connection settings that you want to add to your tunnel configurations.

 Then you can save your settings.

-Step 14 – Once you will add all the required configurations, here you may check for tunnel status.
+Step 14 – Once you add all the required configurations, here you may check for tunnel status.

 If you have added all the required details then your tunnel status will be Active.